PlatinumFoxTail/Databases-WebProgramming_Hobbyapp/README.md

 - The user can search and add BCI literature e.g. Title, Author, Pre-defined keywords, Rating, Availability
 - The admin can add/remove BCI abbrevations, stakeholders, literature, discussions, and users

-The app can be tested locally by following the following instructions: https://hy-tsoha.github.io/materiaali/aikataulu/#huomio-flyiosta

 # How to run the app
 *Prerequisite*: A PostgreSQL instance running.